INTERVIEW! Angad Bedi: I Want Karan Johar To Direct Me In A Film

 Q. You said in one of interviews that your character Robin in 'Zoya Factor' is 'gregarious and magnetic' and has a bad boy charm.
 He is someone who isn't you in reel life.
 How easy or difficult was it for you to step into their character?

 A. It's never easy to get into anything.
 When you have to find a 'sur' of a character, you need to go through a process.
 For that, usually a filmmaker guides you.
 I was very fortunate enough to have Abhishek sit me down and explain me at least 20 to 50 points of Robin.
 Then, he told me to find my character within those points.
-He told me to associate my character with that of a lion because its the most insecure animal.
+He told me to associate my character with that of a lion because it's the most insecure animal.
 Since I am not insecure in real life, I need to have that kind of projection.

 When you play characters which are slightly magnetic, you tend to get a little physical.
 We haven't projected him that way.
 We have kept my character in the real space of performance where his body language and clothes suggest that he is flamboyant.
 But he doesn't try and gather attention.
-He is good-looking guy who wins matches single-handedly, is a superstar of the team and enjoys an immense fan-following.
+He is good-looking guy who wins matches single handedly, is a superstar of the team and enjoys an immense fan-following.
 But then all of a sudden with one bad series, he loses his captaincy and there's a power-shift.
 Suddenly the attention shifts from Robin to Nikhil Koda (Dulquer Salmaan's character in the film).
 There's an unsaid, uncomfortable vibe between both of them.
 Robin can be as cool as ice, at the same time, become distant and cold.
 From a very charming flamboyant boy, he can turn into a very spoilt child.

 Q. Did you read Anuja Chauhan's book on which the film is based?